We spent the Christmas/New Years holidays at the boat so that is the beginning of the 2010 updates.

 We thought better of seeing Cape Scott again.
 So good that we had a good sail into Quatsino Sound yesterday.
 We stayed in a quiet cove called Browning Inlet.

-So we came into this Winter Harbor & found out we could take showers, laundry, etc. We were having a great time & heading up to walk this cool old boardwalk along the ocean when Carl was bit by a DOG!
+We came into this Winter Harbor & found out we could take showers, laundry, etc. We were having a great time & heading up to walk this cool old boardwalk along the ocean when Carl was bit by a DOG!
 The people had it on a leash but this pit bull; Heinz 57 thing bit Carl on the leg!
 So then it turned into a big kafuffle.
 Carl's ok, but sore.
 It bit into his knee & tore his pants BUT not too much bleeding.
 So the gal who owns the dog called her vet [they don't have rabies tags here], found out she needed her shots in September!
-So now we've got that to worry about But pretty much figure - the dogs' been well taken care of.
+So now we've got that to worry about But pretty much figure the dogs' been well taken care of.
 So we'll take off after we talk to the Great Northern Boaters' Net in a half hour because we know a guy will check in who is a doctor.
 We'll get his advice.
 What a crazy thing!

-So we patched Carl up & he was ok later to go for a little walk on this cool boardwalk along the shore.
+We patched Carl up & he was ok later to go for a little walk on this cool boardwalk along the shore.
 This is a really neat place.
 We'd hoped to go further in today but it looks like we'll stick around here for the night.

 There has been this fat otter along the boat all day eating things off the docks.
 BOY, they are BIG here.
 Lots of wildlife.
 Lots of clear cutting. & we saw whales yesterday while we were sailing.
 VERY COOL.
 We're going to go way up into this Quatsino Sound before we go down the coast further.